-Holt's enrolment is projected to be too low, and there are limited options to address this.
-It can't gain from La Trobe without causing knock-on problems.
+Holt is projected to be too low, and has limited options to address this.
+It can't gain from La Trobe without causing knock on problems.
 On the other hand, its boundaries with Isaacs, Flinders and Dunkley follow major roads that are also local government boundaries.
-Therefore, we submit the best solution is to take an area from Bruce.
-There are several candidates, all with advantages and disadvantages.
+Therefore we submit that the best solution is to take an area from Bruce.
+There are several candidates all with advantages and disadvantages.
 The area west of The Hallam Main Drain and Cranbourne Road and south of Shrives Road is probably the most isolated from the rest of Bruce.
-With only (658) projected enrolment by 2028 it only brings Holt marginally within tolerance, so there is a case to include a larger, but less isolated, area.
-However, with Bruce also naturally ending up towards the lower end of the allowable range, transferring a more populated area creates problems of its own.
+With only (658) projected enrollment by 2028 it only brings Holt marginally within tolerance, so there is a case to include a larger but less isolated area.
+However, with Bruce also naturally ending up towards the lower end of the allowable range, adding a more populated area creates problems of its own.